For security reasons, the Foreign, Commonwealth & Development Office (FCDO) advises against all but essential travel to:

-Penalties for possession, distribution or manufacture of drugs are severe and can include the death penalty.
-See Local laws and customs.
+Make sure you research local laws and customs before you travel.
+Laws and penalties can be different from the UK.
+Conviction for possession, distribution or manufacture of drugs can lead to the death penalty.
+See Local laws and customs

 There are a high number of road traffic accidents in Thailand especially involving motorcycles.
 See Road travel

 The rainy season in much of Thailand is from May to October.
 See Rainy season

 The Tourist Authority of Thailand’s website and call centre (1672 - press ‘9’ for English) are able to provide some general advice to tourists in English.
 If you need to contact local emergency services, call 1155 (tourist police) or 1669 (emergency medical services).